 Where to head?
-Well you’ll want to experience the North Laines and where better to buy your friends envy then in the hotch-potch of specialty retro shops such as Jump the Gun and Utility, scour the second hand delights of Snoopers Paradise, pick up beautiful dresses at Noa Noa or Nola, and then indulge in vegan healthfood treats at Infinity and the delicious Iydea café.
+Well you’ll want to experience the North Laines and where better to buy your friends envy then in the hotch-potch of specialty retro shops such as Jump the Gun and Utility, scour the second hand delights of Snoopers Paradise, pick up beautiful dresses at Nola, and then indulge in vegan healthfood treats at Iydea café.

 After you’ve had you pick of the North Laine mix, you then need to spring over to the other side of North Street, confusingly named The Lanes (no ‘i’ here remember, if you want to win the pub quiz later).
 This is the place to come for antiques, military memorabilia and that all important something for the one you love – jewellery!

 No trip anywhere in England is complete without a trip to its local boozer, and Brighton is a treasure trove of dinky little pubs pulling very local pints.
-With trepidation, as these are my best kept secrets, I recommend The BasketMaker’s Arms, The Lord Nelson and The Evening Star for some atmospheric drinks.
+With trepidation, as these are my best kept secrets, I recommend The BasketMaker’s Arms and The Lord Nelson for some atmospheric drinks.

 In a last bid for attention let me just mention that Brighton is also a bit trendy and a bit of a celebrity hotbed.
 As a quick name-drop Paul McCartney has a house here, also DJ Fatboy Slim, actor Steve Coogan and musician Nick Cave (who I regularly have coffee in the same café as).
 Oh there is so much more to say people, but hopefully this has whetted your appetite.
 See you in Brighton!